-Site Operator Status Permission end date

-Land at RGS Roadstone Active quarry with permission for 2017

-Calverton, the extraction of 0.475 million

-Passenham tonnes (Mt) of sand and gravel.

-No external sales in 2016.

-Land south of Smith Active quarry with permission for 2023

-Caldecote Farm, Construction the extraction of 0.45 Mt of sand

-Newport Pagnell and gravel.

-Land east of Hanson Quarry Active quarry with permission for 2020

-Haversham Road, Products Europe the extraction of 0.28 Mt of sand

-New Bradwell Ltd and gravel.
+Site Operator Status Permission end date Land at RGS Roadstone Quarry with permission for the 2017 Calverton, extraction of 0.475 million tonnes Passenham (Mt) of sand and gravel.
+Extraction within permitted area completed in 2017.
+Land south of Smith Active quarry with permission for 2023 Caldecote Farm, Construction the extraction of 0.45 Mt of sand Newport Pagnell and gravel.
+Land east of Hanson Quarry Active quarry with permission for 2020 Haversham Road, Products Europe the extraction of 0.28 Mt of sand New Bradwell Ltd and gravel.